 4. Pressure on Graduates who believe that the only “correct” way to serve their Alma Mater is by donating.
 We know this is critical – but many Alumni who may not have the financial capacity (yet) to donate can be doing other tasks that have as much value as a cash donation.
 Many programs are not making it easy for Alumni to engage in other ways aside from money.

 5. Legacy Technology: Donations are important but come from a strongly engaged and well-executed program.
 Without understanding what engagement drives fundraising, what activity or article or social or event leads to higher donation conversion, you are left with limited insight.
 In this situation, whilst you can be confident that “Fundraising from Alumni starts with engaging Alumni in a meaningful way” you are unable to drill down into “meaningful” insights.
 No A/B test email campaigns or landing pages or conversion funnels which means you have absolutely no idea or insight into what works and what could work – and no idea if your program is operating anywhere near its capacity.

-To circle back to the opening premise, the best in class college Alumni Programs are therefore now learning from and moving to models reflecting that of the Corporate Alumni World by understanding that to get, you have to give.
-That you cannot just ask for money and expect those people to be willing, active and enthused members in a community and to do so you need modern, innovative and engagement driven technology.
-If you are interested to learn how we improve the engagement and outcomes of your alumni community, please connect with us.
+Those best in class college Alumni Programs are therefore now learning from and moving to models reflecting that of the Corporate Alumni World by understanding that to get, you have to give.
+That you cannot just ask for money and expect those people to be willing, active and enthused members in a community - and to do so you need modern, innovative and engagement-driven technology.

 To learn more about engaging your community, we suggest exploring this selection of our blog.